 Ms. Hoffman graduated cum laude from Bowdoin College in Maine, with degrees in East Asian History and Government and Legal Studies.
 Ms. Hoffman studied at the Chinese University of Hong Kong and completed executive education programs at Stanford University Graduate School of Business and Columbia University Graduate School of Business.

 Ms. Hoffman is a member of the Executive Advisory Committee of the Editorial Board of the Journal of Generic Medicines, as well as a member of the Dean’s Kitchen Cabinet for the University of New England’s School of Pharmacy.
 Ms. Hoffman is also a mentor for Maine’s Center for Enterprise Development’s Top Gun entrepreneur training program.
-She was named a 2012 MaineBiz Business Leader of the Year, a 2011 Mass High Tech Business Leader "Woman to Watch" and was invited to the inaugural Goldman Sachs Builders & Innovators Summit as one of the 100 most intriguing entrepreneurs in America.
+Ms. Hoffman was named EY Entrepreneur Of The YearTM 2014 Award winner in the Life Science category, a 2012 MaineBiz Business Leader of the Year, a 2011 Mass High Tech Business Leader "Woman to Watch" and was invited to the inaugural Goldman Sachs Builders & Innovators Summit as one of the 100 most intriguing entrepreneurs in America.